Poppy is the author of A Bard's Lament and the Black Diamond series. She lives in Enoshima with her husband and young

-Although most women in the world are normal and kind people, there are unfortunately some females out there who can cleverly twist reality to suit them and even pin blame on males.
+Although most women in the world are normal and kind people, there are unfortunately some females out there who can cleverly twist reality to suit them and even pin blame on others.

-These characteristics were cleverly woven into these three films and the actresses did great jobs of making us absolutely hate them!
+These characteristics were cleverly woven into these five films and the actresses did great jobs of making us absolutely hate them!
 Which movie do you think you'll check out first, or have you seen any of them already?

 © 2017 Poppy